James-Wilkinson-git/james-wilkinson-tech-test/README.old.md

 Given that you will be creating a React application we recommend using Create React App to get started (for instructions on creating an application please refer to their documentation found [here](https://github.com/facebook/create-react-app#creating-an-app)).

 While we recommend using Create React App if you have another preferred way for building React applications feel free to use it.

-## Submission

-Feel free to commit and push to this repository as often as you like.
-Once you have finished developing your application and made your final push please notify your recruiter so that we can review your work.

-**Note:** Once you have told the recruiter you have finished with your test your access to the project will be changed and you'll no longer be able to push or pull from the project.

 ## Scope